 Pinyon Stone Pine

 The Pinyon Stone Pine has been a staple food source for people living in the North American Southwest for thousands of years.
-In mast years the Pinyon Pines of the Great Basin create thousands of pounds of incredibly delicious high quality pine nuts that are highly valued to this day.
+In past years the Pinyon Pines of the Great Basin create thousands of pounds of incredibly delicious high quality pine nuts that are highly valued to this day.
 Slow growing and well adapted to the extreme conditions of the Southwest, the Pinyon Pine is a great nut crop for the xeriscape or wild garden.
 All it needs is well draining soil, being hardy all the way down to USDA Zone 4!
-Be sure not to overwater after trees are establishment as the garden hose can bring about their demise.
-Likely not adaptable to areas with warm season rain, but worth at try if you have very good drainage.
+Be sure not to overwater after trees are established as the garden hose can bring about their demise.
+Likely not adaptable to areas with warm season rain, but worth a try if you have very good drainage.
 A great tree for the west.

 Latin Name: Pinus edulis

 Site and Soil: Pinyon pines prefer as full sun as possible.

 Hardiness: Pinyon Stone Pine is hardy to -40º F. or below.

 Bearing Age: 5 years or more after planting.

 Bloom Time: Spring

 Pests & Diseases: Our Pines have not been bothered by pests or diseases.